-The evaluation of fundamental performance limits of WSNs has been addressed in several research works [1-3].
-In [1], the authors evaluated the asymptotic behaviour of operational lifetime and energy-constrained capacity of sensor networks.
+The evaluation of the fundamental performance limits of WSNs has addressed in several research works [1-3].
 In [2], the authors have evaluated the real-time capacity of multi-hop WSNs, identifying how much real-time data the network can transfer by their deadlines.
 A capacity bound has been derived for (ideal) MAC protocols with fixed priority packet scheduling mechanisms.
-In [3], the authors have analyzed the fundamental limits for acceptable loads, utilization, and delays in multi-hop sensor networks with linear and grid topologies, in case of all sensor nodes contribute equally to the network load.
+In [3], the authors have analysed the fundamental limits for acceptable loads, utilization, and delays in multi-hop sensor networks with linear and grid topologies, in case of all sensor nodes contribute equally to the network load.
+In [1], the authors evaluated the asymptotic behaviour of operational lifetime and energy-constrained capacity of sensor networks.

 The worst-case analysis and resource dimensioning of WSNs using Network Calculus has been pursued by Schmitt et al. ([10-12]), who proposed the Sensor Network Calculus methodology.
 In [10], Sensor Network Calculus was introduced and basic components such as arrival and service curves were defined.
 The system model assumes generic tree-based topologies with nodes transmitting sensor data towards the sink that is associated with the root.
 The authors have also proposed a general iterative procedure to compute the network internal flows and, subsequently, resource requirements and delay bounds.
-On the contrary, our work provides recurrent equations to iterative complex and time avoid consuming computations, which are not suitable for large-scale WSNs.
+On the contrary, our work provides recurrent equations so that to avoid iterative computations that are complex and time consuming and not suitable for large-scale WSNs.
 In [11], the previous Sensor Network Calculus framework was extended to incorporate in-network processing features (e.g. data aggregation) to reduce the amount of data that has to be transmitted.
 In our work, we abstract from the computational resources in the network nodes and from data aggregation.
-In [12], the authors have specified the worst-case topology (i.e. the topology that exhibits the worst-case behaviour in terms of buffer requirements, delay bounds and network lifetime) in networks with random nodes deployment.
+In [12], the authors searched for the worst-case topology (i.e. the topology that exhibits the worst-case behaviour in terms of buffer requirements, delay bounds and network lifetime) in networks with random nodes deployment.
 Finding the general worst-case topology is a complex task, thus their methodology explores the worst-case tree constrained on maximum depth and number of child routers that maximizes the arrival curve of the root.
-As compared to [10-12], our system model is more accurate for the specific case of cluster-tree topologies and the sink can be associated with any router in WSNs.
+As compared to [10-12], our system model is more accurate for the specific case of cluster-tree topologies and the sink can be associated with any router in WSN.

 On the other hand, several research works have dealt with sink mobility in order to minimize energy consumption in the network [13, 14].
 The proposed approaches use random, predictable or controlled mobility of one or more sinks [13].
 Four strategies (random, geographically, intelligent and genetic algorithm-based strategies) focusing on optimal sink placement for minimizing the worst-case delay as well as maximizing the lifetime of a WSN have been introduced in [14].
-Conversely, in our work we compute the worst-case delays and resource requirements for given sink positions.
+Conversely, in our work we compute the worst-case delays and resource requirements for given sink position.